Tencent vows fresh gaming curbs after 'spiritual opium' attack zaps $60 billion | Business

 China's Tencent Holdings Ltd said on Tuesday it would further curb minors' access to its flagship video game, hours after its shares were battered by a state media article that described online games as "spiritual opium".

 The company did not address the article in its statement, nor did it respond to a Reuters request for comment.
 The article also hit rivals' shares.
-NetEase Inc dropped more than 15% before paring losses to sit around 8% lower in late afternoon trade.
-Game developer XD Inc fell 8.2% and mobile gaming company GMGE Technology Group Ltd dropped 15.6%.
+NetEase Inc dropped more than 15% before paring losses to end down 7.77%.
+Game developer XD Inc fell 8.1% and mobile gaming company GMGE Technology Group Ltd dropped 13.59%.

 Outside of gaming, investors were also caught off guard by the State Administration For Market Regulation (SAMR) on Tuesday saying it would investigate auto chip distributors and punish any hoarding, collusion and price-gouging.
 The semiconductor stock index subsequently fell more than 6%.
 CHILD WELLBEING